CELEBRATING 30 YEARS OF EXCELLENCE

 Untreated syphilis can become very serious.
 If left untreated, syphilis can lead to damage to the brain, eyes, heart, nerves, bones, joints and liver.
 As a result of this damage, it is possible to become paralysed, blind or develop dementia.

-If you are pregnant and you leave syphilis untreated, this can result in a stillborn or developmentally stunted babies.
+If you are pregnant and you leave syphilis untreated, this can result in a stillbirth or developmental harm.